slowernews/wisdom-tldr/README.md

 > *'Learn to keep people dependent on you.' -- Robert Greene (11th law of power)*

 > *'Make other people come to you: use bait if necessary.' -- Robert Greene (8th law of power)*

+> *'Bait people into going out on a limb, exposing their weaknesses, then rake them with fire from the side.'*

 > *'We attract more flies with honey than vinegar.'*